jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

   </pre>

 #### Bootstrapping Angular
 - We bootstrap Angular with our `main.ts` file.
-We import from Angular's `@angular/platform-browser-dynamic` which allows us to perform dependecy injection and then using the imported `platformBrowserDynamic()` function we tell it which module to bootsrap
+We import from Angular's `@angular/platform-browser-dynamic` which allows us to perform dependecy injection and then using the imported `platformBrowserDynamic()` function we tell it which module to bootsrap:

   <pre>
     import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';